Schlumberger: Collaboration Rather than Service ProvisionBy Peter Appleby | Fri, 01/08/2021 - 10:50

 A: We have several examples from other geographies in our Basin that are being implemented and will continue to be deployed in Mexico.
 These might sound basic but, in general, the best method to achieve AFE reduction is solid collaboration between all the parties that are involved in the drilling process.
 Although there are some gaps in the industry that we still need to bridge, we already have the technologies, tools and skills we need.
 Nevertheless, the real key is in how the collaboration of all parties come together in the drilling process, and this can be simple things like a selection of the drilling bits to how drilling fluids are managed.
 Also, integration with the drilling contractor, which is fundamental but was perhaps not given the importance it requires, is now absolutely essential.
 We do not want to be a service company working independently but a collaborator with our customers and the other parties participating in the execution of the drilling of the well.
 With this collaboration and efficient data management, we can provide our customers with the biggest savings.

-Q: WesternGeco Multiclient Seismic Data License Sales dropped recently.
-How will that be mediated?
+Q: WesternGeco Multiclient Seismic Data License Sales dropped last year.
+How was that mediated?

 Q: How can Mexico’s supply chain mirror the supply chain strength of more mature markets, such as the US?

 A: I believe this is a key issue.
 The Energy Reform enacted a few years ago brought new players into the country, providing new opportunities but also creating a new environment for the industry.
-It is true that there are more consolidated markets in certain aspects, but the industry is not new to Mexico, nor to Schlumberger as we have been present in the country for 85 years.
+It is true that there are more consolidated markets in certain aspects, but the industry is not new to Mexico, nor to Schlumberger as we have achieved unparalleled knowledge thanks to our local experience.

-In the current environment, the creation of a COVID-19 culture is extremely important to keep the industry running.
-Local content is more important than ever because of restrictions on movement of people.
-In Schlumberger Mexico, more than 90 percent of our workforce are Mexican nationals, whom are trained locally and overseas.
+In the current environment local content is more important than ever because of restrictions on movement of people.
+In Schlumberger Mexico, more than 90 percent of our workforce are Mexican nationals, who are trained locally and overseas.
 This allows us to have expert local talent in-country that understands Mexico´s challenges and the industry requirements.
 But local content is not only local people.
 There are a lot of opportunities for Mexico to keep growing and strengthening its market.
 In Schlumberger we have the capacity to manufacture locally and a footprint.

-As a service company, these points are valuable as they enable the success of other players here.
-With the success of operators the supply chain for the market will grow, and Mexico will succeed because many other companies and people are connected through this process.
+These points are extremely valuable for us as a service company, as they enable the success of other players here.
+With the success of operators, the supply chain for the market will grow, and Mexico will succeed because many other companies and people are connected through this process.

 Schlumberger is the world’s leading provider of technology for reservoir characterization, drilling, production and processing to the oil and gas industry.
 Schlumberger works in more than 85 countries and employs around 100,000 people.